mfwre/rsincron/README.md

 	  working and which aren't)
 	- [ ] build some sort of *same flag* watch if a directory is made inside a watched one (with recursion **on**)
+- [ ] write every single type of test
+- [ ] cleanup and reorganize code to allow more modularity
+- [ ] write documentation

 ## About
 This is a **very not ready** piece of software.
 Be ready for things not working